2014 Field Projects

-Field school, site maintenance, and in depth field research directed by Charles Beeker, Director of the Office of Underwater Science and Dr. Claudia Johnson, Associate Professor of Geological Sciences, Indiana University focused on underwater research assessment techniques as applied to the scientific investigation of the underwater site in the Bayahibe area.
+Field school, site maintenance, and in depth field research.
+Indiana University will include underwater archaeological investigations of underwater sites in the Bayahibe region, La Caleta de Caucedo, Caballo Blanco, as well as 16th and 18th century Submerged Cultural and Biological Resource sites.
 Students will be performing photographic documentation and site mapping in addition to other research techniques used in the field.
 Independent research credits may be available to qualified students with permission of instructor.

 - Florida Keys National Marine Sanctuary.
 Dates: June 03-08 (Tentative)